LostArtefacts/TRX/docs/05-game_flow/1-levels/0-REGULAR_LEVELS.md

     <td>
       One level of this type is necessary to read TombATI's save files.
 OG has a special level called <code>LV_CURRENT</code> to handle save/load logic.
-      TR1X does away with this hack.
+      TRX does away with this hack.
 However, the existing save games expect the level count to match, otherwise the game will crash.
     </td>
   </tr>